 Students need to apply for a government loan to pay for tuition fees which can be up to £9,250+ a year for some courses.
-Although this is a lot of money your loan does not have to be paid back until you have finished your course and are earning more than £27,295.
-(Correct as at March 2021).
+Although this is a lot of money your loan does not have to be paid back until you have finished your course and are earning more than £25,000. (effective for courses 2023/24).

 Visit Student Finance Student finance register to find out more about applying and conditions.
 You can do this once you have selected your Firm and insurance choices.

 You might also want to think about the place you are studying and the costs you will have to pay for accommodation, etc. This guide from the NatWest Bank has information on the most affordable cities for students.

 Remember, different universities offer different courses and experiences, but you can compare them

 What you choose, and the way you study, will depend on what you want and need from a qualification.
 You will also need to think about where you want to study, at home or away and what type of university you want to go to e.g. city, campus, etc. They are all quite different, so take a look at their website or follow these links: